 I’m pretty sure I could incorporate pumpkin into every one of my breakfast recipes from now until spring and be happy.
-This pumpkin waffle recipe is my new favorite.
-I adapted it from the Pumpkin Cinnamon Roll Pancakes I shared last fall, and could not be more thrilled with the results.
 These pumpkin waffles are perfect for fall, and my whole family went crazy over them.
 They are crispy on the outside, and tender and fluffy on the inside.

 Pumpkin waffle perfection!

 How to Reheat Waffles